 Improvisation also improves listening and communication skills, helps with ideation and creativity, problem solving and self confidence.

-And one more reason to bring improvisation into your workplace?
+And if you need one more reason to bring improvisation into your workplace?
 Because while you may not yet be using improvisation, your competitors may well be.

 Why we’re different